Svinița

 Svinița (Svinița, Свињица or Svinjica, Szinice) is a commune in Mehedinți County, Romania, located on the Danube (in the area of the Banat known as Clisura Dunării – Banatska Klisura in Serbian).
 It is composed of a single village, Svinița.
-In 2011, its population numbered 928 people and was mostly composed of Serbs.
 It is one of four localities in the county located in the Banat.

 Name

 The name Svinjica means "the pig place" or "little pig" in Serbian.

 History

 In the autumn of 1848, the locality was the site of a daring escape of Wallachian revolutionaries kept in Ottoman custody.
 Maria Rosetti and Constantin Daniel Rosenthal called on the local mayor to demand that Ottoman guards hand in their weapons on what was at the time Austrian soil, and all persons arrested were consequently free to go.